NicolasMarianoMorel/restobares-app-api/README.md

 </details>

 ## Contributors
-The following contributors have either helped to start this project, have contributed code, are actively maintaining it (including documentation), or in other ways being awesome contributors to this project. **We'd like to take a moment to recognize them.**
+The following developers  have either helped to start this project, have contributed code, are actively maintaining it (including documentation). **We'd like to take a moment to recognize them.**

 |                                                             | Name           | GitHub                                               |
 | :---------------------------------------------------------: | -------------- | ---------------------------------------------------- |